annabavaresco/pstrentino/README.md

 * Main components

 ### Overview
-We develop a model that predicts Trentino emergency departments (ED) waiting times in near time.
+We develop a model that predicts Trentino emergency rooms (ERs) waiting times in near-time.
 The data have been collected from the Trentino Open Data portal.

 ### Methods
 The project uses the following technologies: